 RED FLAG-Alaska 21-1 is a Pacific Air Forces-sponsored exercise designed to provide realistic training in a simulated combat environment.
 A series of commander-directed field training exercises provides joint offensive counter-air, interdiction, close air support, and large force employment training.
-The Royal Korean Air Forces will be at Eielson Air Force Base and the Japan Self-Air Defense Force will be participating at JBER.
+The Republic of Korea Air Force will be at Eielson Air Force Base and the Japan Self-Air Defense Force will be participating at JBER.

 "The real benefit to this 21-2 exercise is the coalition, collaboration, and strengthening of our bond to our close partners in the PACOM AOR [Pacific Command Area of Responsibility]," Eads said.
 "Visiting Aircrews will be stressed and tested under safe and controlled environments to simulate their first ten combat sorties."